Koeb/LDIS_Task3/amba_thermometer_nexys_ddr4/README.md

 	temperature and different windowsizes are assigned in the simulation process.
 The expected values for the averaged temperature are observed in the waveform.
-4. For the verification of the parsing module the parsing_tb testbench sets an input value of 100 (0x0064), One LSB is equvalent to 0.0078 �C. The output of 007800 (which displays 00.7800 �C) verifies this parsing.
+4. For the verification of the parsing module the parsing_tb testbench sets an input value of 100 (0x0064), One LSB is equvalent to 0.0078 °C. The output of 007800 (which displays 00.7800 °C) verifies this parsing.
 5. The amba_tb simulates the top level design and verfies the communication between master and all slaves.